 I feel a few things when I read these words.
 The first being excitement at the idea of justice dwelling “in the wilderness.”
 If this world is anything, it’s a wilderness.
-And of all the awful things that take place in this wilderness, such rampant injustice is one of the worst.
-And I don’t just mean that which has happened to me – I mean that everywhere I look, there seems to be evil and injustice stealing love and peace from innocent people, the severity of which is far more upsetting than things that have happened to me.
-It is without a doubt the hardest thing I struggle with.
+And of all the awful things that take place in this wilderness, such rampant injustice is among the worst.
+It seems like evil and injustice are stealing peace, love, and joy from innocent people at every turn and this troubles me perhaps more than anything else.
 Often enough, the only idea that brings me consolation is that justice and righteousness will, one day, overcome this deeply twisted world.
-I certainly feel hope when I read of concepts like these.

 The other day, I was having a conversation with God about some issues I currently face.
 These issues directly effect my life and future, but I have not been allowed any control or influence over them.
 No amount of action (or inaction) makes any difference at all, which leaves me feeling wildly fearful and out of control.
 After expressing these fears and frustrations to God, I asked what He wanted me to do and the only two words I felt in my spirit were the exact words I don’t know how to implement.
 Those words were “hide” [in Him, not from life] and “rest.”

 ::sigh:: Of all the times rest may seem like a reasonable achievement, the current circumstances really aren’t one of them.
 The future looks shrouded in darkness and every moment is riddled with anxiety.
 It’s not exactly the kind of circumstance where I would naturally think, “Yeah, let’s take a break and rest!”
 Quite the opposite, actually.
 And yet…God did not stutter.
 In fact, the words rang in my spirit so loudly they may as well have been audible.